Futurist Amy Webb – Bio

 Webb is a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge).
 She serves on the Board of Directors for the Baltimore Symphony Orchestra and serves on several startup and advisory boards, including the SXSW Accelerator.

 Writing about emerging technology, digital media and the impacts/ opportunities they present is a focus of Webb's work.
 She is the tech columnist and a contributing editor at Inc. Magazine, where she writes about the future of technology and business.
 She regularly contributes to a number of publications all over the world.
 In 2013, Amy published Data, A Love Story (Dutton/ Penguin), a bestselling memoir about finding love via algorithms.
-Data has since been translated for a worldwide market and is being adapted for film.
-Her TED talk about Data has been viewed more than 6 million times and has been translated into 32 languages.
+Data has since been translated for a worldwide market and a movie adaptation is in production.
+Her TED talk about Data has been viewed almost 7 million times and has been translated into 32 languages.

 Webb originally attended the Jacobs School of Music to study classical clarinet and has an M.S. from the Columbia University Graduate School of Journalism.
 As an undergraduate, she studied game theory, economics and political science.
 She has continued to study classical piano.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test and speaks fluently.
 In addition, she earned the rank of Shodan (first-degree black belt) in Aikido, but a serious accident during training a few years ago forced her to retire.
 She began her career as a writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.